woldmariamgashaw/GroupThree/README.md

 # GroupThree

-I cann't find you UML class diagram and group mmebers.
+I cann't find your UML class diagram and group mmebers.
 Push again and the group leader assign task from the class to implement collaboratly.